stimulsoft/Samples-Reports.WEB-for-Blazor-WebAssembly/README.md

 * Changing the Designer Options
 * Changing the Viewer Options
 * Connecting to Data from Code
-* Using a Custom Data Adapter
 * Editing a Report Template in the Designer
 * Exporting a Report from Code
 * Loading and Saving a Report Template
 * Localizing the Viewer
-* Using Report Variables in Code
 * Showing a Report in the Viewer
 * Showing a Viewer without Toolbar
 * Using Business Objects in the Report
+* Using Report Variables in Code
+* Using User Data in Reports

 They are all combined in a Visual Studio solution (.sln-file).